jojo13572001/mysql-cluster-with-proxy/README.md

 # Instruction
-A dockerized mysql cluster with mysql proxy support
+A dockerized mysql cluster with mysql proxy

 #Usage
 You can refer to example_run.sh directly or follow the Cluster Setup bellow